Richard Widick (IICAT:1/27/18)

 We cannot speak of capital without speaking of labor.

-By extension, when we talk about privatization, consolidation, accumulation on one side, we are by this dialectical necessity already talking about socialization, unionization, and network formation on the other side.
+By extension, when we talk about privatization, consolidation, and accumulation on one side, we are by this dialectical necessity already talking about socialization, unionization, and network formation on the other side.

 With intent to provide much more comprehensive treatment of this subject in the future, here and now we dedicate this section of the page to providing some links through which to start exploring what has variously been called THE BLUE-GREEN ALLIANCE (by those occupying the center left) and THE RED GREEN ALLIANCE (by those on the left).